Actyx/Actyx/web/developer.actyx.com/docs/os/architecture.md

 title: Architecture
 ---

-This page introduces the core **ActyxOS** architecture and components.
+![ActyxOS Architecture](/images/os/architecture.png)

-As depicted below, ActyxOS provides six core services and, where applicable, associated APIs or deployment tools.
+ActyxOS provides five core services and, where applicable, associated APIs or deployment tools.
 These services either provide stand-alone functionality or allow you to build your own apps.

-![ActyxOS Architecture](/images/os/architecture.png)

-Refer to the next sections to learn more about the different services:
+Refer to the following sections to learn more about the different services:

 - Learn about the WebView Runtime and the Docker Runtime in the [Running Apps](guides/running-apps.md) section
 - Learn about the Event Service in the [Event Streams](guides/event-streams.md) guide